|Kumbakonam Degree Kaapi|

 Mom-in-law's Filter Kaapi

 ~You'll need a traditional percolator which is made of 4 parts.
-You can read the details about it here and buy it too if you wish!
-A large one costs $15!

 ~Coffee powder-Well, I'm not the girl to buy coffee beans and grind it fresh.
 Store bought coffee powder is just fine.
 A fine grind is used with a small percentage of chicory mixed in.
 Mom-in-law's brand of choice is from Vimala Coffee works in Chennai.